DeepBooTS: Dual-Stream Residual Boosting for Drift-Resilient Time-Series Forecasting

 \subsection{Generality}

 To investigate DeepBooTS's generality as a universal architecture, we substituted its original Attention with other novel Attention mechanisms to observe the resulting changes in model performance.
 As shown in Fig. \ref{fig_attns}, after harnessing the newly invented Attention within DeepBooTS, its performance exhibited considerable variation.
 E.g., the average MSE of Prob-Attention \cite{Zhou2021Informer} on the Electricity and Weather datasets witnessed a reduction of {\bf 48.2\%} (0.311$\rightarrow$0.161) and {\bf 61.7\%} (0.634$\rightarrow$0.243), respectively, surpassing Full-Attention and achieving new SOTA performance.
-Furthermore, Period-Attention \cite{liang2023does}, Auto-Correlation \cite{wu2021autoformer}, and Flow-Attention \cite{wu2022flowformer} all exhibit commendable performance on the aforementioned datasets.
+Furthermore, Period-Attention \cite{liang2023does}, Auto-Correlation \cite{wu2021autoformer}, and Flow-Attention \cite{wu2022flowformer} all exhibit commendable performance on the aforementioned datasets, with their average performance surpassing that of Full-Attention.
 The conducted experiments suggest that DeepBooTS can serve as a versatile architecture, amenable to the integration of novel modules, thereby facilitating the enhancement of performance in TS forecasting.